 Through this project, I aim to bridge gaps and promote diversity, inclusion, and equity within the field of music composition.
 By providing learning opportunities and resources to those who have been systematically denied access as a result of socio-economic, geographic, racial, and gender biases, I hope to empower individuals from all backgrounds, enabling access to and use of music technology.
 In this way, NNTV will help foster a more inclusive and equitable landscape for aspiring composers, regardless of their origins or circumstances.

 I strongly believe in the need to develop interactive and accessible digital learning tools that address issues related to accessibility, equity, diversity, decolonization, social justice, and climate responsibility.
 I am grateful that this project is supported by the Canada Council for the Arts' Digital Greenhouse grant.

 The versatility, endless creative possibilities, and accessibility of technology offers essential tools and mediums to musicians from diverse personal and educational backgrounds.
 This empowerment allows them to nurture their unique artistic identities, convey distinct narratives, and share perspectives on life as effectively as possible.
 Today, more than ever, we need to amplify the voices of artists from a wide variety of backgrounds, which necessitates the acquisition of necessary skill sets.

-Inspired by the words of American philosophers John Dewey and Maxine Green about aesthetic experiences, and social imagination, I feel there is a strong connection between this approach to composing and creating influential works that advocate for positive social impact.
-Locating and working at this intersection is crucial to my artistic works, and my personal belief that music has the potential to serve as a pathway to broader social progress and connection.
+I believe there to be a strong connection between my approach to composing, and my desire to create both works and platforms that advocate for positive social change.
+Locating and working at this intersection is crucial to my artistic pursuits, and my personal belief that music has the potential to serve as a pathway to broader social progress and connection.